zhufuyi/sponge/README.md

   --db-table=student
 ```

-**(2) Modify the configuration file `configs/<service name>.yml`**
+**(2) If using the default configuration, skip this step.
+Modify the configuration file configs/<server name>.yml**

-- Modify the redis configuration
+- If the field `cacheType` is `redis`, the `redis` address must be set.
-- If the field `enableTracing` is true, the jaeger address must be set
+- If the field `enableTracing` is true, the `jaeger` address must be set.
-- If the field `enableRegistryDiscovery` is true, the configuration of the corresponding type of **registryDiscoveryType** must be set
+- If the field `enableRegistryDiscovery` is true, the configuration of the corresponding type of `registryDiscoveryType` must be set.

 **(3) Generate swagger documentation**